Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Energy in Safe pHRI

 \subsection{Safe Control Strategies}

 Whether safety hazard severity thresholds are defined directly in terms of energy, as in \autoref{sec:energy_bio_lims}, or inferred from force or pressure limits by mapping them to an equivalent potential energy, as in \autoref{sec:robot_constraints}, the resulting methods ultimately constrain the robot’s kinetic energy.
 This has motivated a substantial body of research on energy-centric safety mechanisms for pHRI.
-Such mechanisms are inherently compatible with energy-based control strategies (e.g., passivity-based control schemes), thereby facilitating formal stability proofs, enabling the coordinated design of task and safety objectives, and allowing stable interaction with unknown or uncertain environments.
+Such mechanisms have the significant benefit of being inherently compatible with \textit{passivity-based control schemes} \cite{van2000l2}, thereby facilitating formal stability proofs, enabling the coordinated design of task and safety objectives, and allowing stable interaction with unknown or uncertain environments.
 Within the context of these energy-based control approaches, the notion of \emph{passivity} plays a central role.
 Passivity is a system-theoretic property that, roughly speaking, ensures that a dynamical system does not autonomously generate an unbounded amount of energy \cite{van2000l2}.
 This property is stronger than standard notions of stability and is highly desirable for closed-loop control in pHRI for several reasons \cite{stramigioli2015energy}.
 A particularly relevant aspect for pHRI is that the environment with which the robot interacts cannot, in general, be assumed to be known or accurately modeled during task execution.
 By enforcing passivity at the robot level, stability of the closed-loop system can be guaranteed for the interconnection with any passive environment, independently of its specific dynamics.
+Multiple approaches have also moved beyond a purely passivity-based formulation by explicitly enforcing safety through bounds on the energy transfer required to satisfy the constraint in \eqref{eq:constr_k}.
+Consistent with the modeling abstraction introduced in \autoref{sec:robot_constraints}, these methods rely on the same one-dimensional interaction representation, in which the full dynamics of a multi-articulated robotic system in contact with a human body are mapped onto the direction of contact

 \paragraph{Methods overview}